The Terry and Gaby Show

 The Terry and Gaby Show was a British daytime television show broadcast on Five on weekday mornings between June 2003 and April 2004, produced by Chris Evans' company UMTV.
 It was hosted by Terry Wogan and Gaby Roslin.

-The opening titles featured Roslin dressed as a movie star driven to the studio in a limo and walking on red carpet to the door.
+The opening titles featured Roslin dressed as a movie star driven to the studio in a limo and walking on a red carpet to the door.
 Meanwhile, Wogan, carrying a briefcase, rode an old bicycle across London and parked it outside the back door before quietly entering the building.

 The show was characterised by its many bloopers and double entendres.

 History

 Early episodes

 Intended to compete head-to-head with ITV1's This Morning, the show was heavily promoted before its launch.
 The first show featured Jonathan Ross as its main guest.

 Early episodes were designed to emulate the atmosphere of Wogan's BBC Radio 2 breakfast show, like the short lived Wogan's Web in 1998, featuring a butler for Wogan (played by one of the show's producers) serving him alcoholic drinks.

 Former Brookside actor Danny McCall presented a section called "Live Loot" from Monday to Thursday, in which he would visit a house somewhere in the UK to convince the homeowner to sell something to him for £100 or less.
 On the first show he visited future regular Danny Baker.
 On Friday, the four items collected over the week were given away to viewers.

 The show also featured a daily competition called "Kids in Headphones", in which a child of primary school age was shown wearing a pair of headphones, singing along to a tune, which viewers had to identify to win a prize.
 In later episodes, winners entered a draw to win a television and a selection of DVDs.

 Another regular feature involved Johnny Ball taking three questions from viewers at the beginning of each show from Monday to Thursday, which he then went to research, before answering the questions at the end of the show.
 The third question always involved a long-winded answer explained using props.
-In autumn 2003, Ball was replaced by Danny Baker.
+In the autumn of 2003, Ball was replaced by Danny Baker.

 In one episode, Baker placed a piece of soap in a microwave oven, but burnt his hand removing the soap from the microwave after failing to use the oven glove provided, before removing the glass plate from the microwave, which shattered on the floor.